 The popularity of social media has us spending longer on our mobiles doing all sorts of things – and we’re constantly interacting with each other.
 Word of mouth is more powerful than ever.

-7. Brands that create an emotional connection receive three times as much word-of-mouth as those that don’t.
+7. Brands that create an emotional connection receive three times more word-of-mouth than those that don’t.

 How do we do that?
 It’s not a simple process, of course, but it’s doable.

 Here are some word of mouth marketing ideas that you can work on and apply to your marketing approach:

 - High-Quality product

 With an estimation that by 2040, 95% of all purchases would be made through eCommerce, you should think again about your web presence.
 Design your website with a smooth checkout process, ask for feedback, create a community on social media and interact with your customers – the happy and the not so happy ones.